Struggling with Miller's "The Crucible" Read or Dos and Don'ts to improve your essays.

 Her imperative Tone is important because she is challenging the power of Danforth, the most important and powerful man in Salem.

-The stage direction indicates that she has power of Danforth.
+The stage direction indicates that she has power over Danforth.
 Not only has she protected her self-interest, she has manipulated Danforth.

 |Miller represents the collapse of the community in Salem by focusing on the inversion of power occurring in the court.